jeyabalajis/simple-rule-engine-client/README.md

  - The evaluations and/or scores will _always_ change over a period of time to adjust to business needs
 - The _rules_ will also change based on the nature of the business product.

-> The simple-serverless-rule-engine solves such dynamic decision making problems by abstracting the scoring or decision making into an engine and providing a standard rule template (JSON) to author the decisions.**
+> The simple-serverless-rule-engine solves such dynamic decision making problems by abstracting the scoring or decision making into a _framework_ and providing a standard rule template (JSON) to author the rules.
-By doing so, we can conveniently treat the rule engine as a service and just by passing all the facts (a.k.a inputs), we get the the corresponding decisions or scores (output)!
+> As a result, we can conveniently treat the rule engine as a service and just by passing all the facts (a.k.a inputs), we get the the corresponding decisions or scores (output)!

 ### Benefits
 - Declarative authoring of rules.
 This can be done by a business analyst, rather than a developer.
 The developer just focuses on extracting the facts that are required to be passed into the engine.